Savas21/Thebestteamever/README.md

 Clifford Ferraren
 Yuanyuan Wu

-Project:Who is the most Valuble League of Legends Team in NA LCS & EU LCS?
+## **Who is the most Valuble League of Legends Team in NA LCS & EU LCS?**

 ![alt text](http://s1.ibtimes.com/sites/www.ibtimes.com/files/2015/09/23/league-legends.jpg)

-### **BACKGROUND** : In the preseason before 2018, many investors with deep pockets from traditional sports  such as the Houston Rockets, Golden State Warriors have bought entire team organizations.
+### **BACKGROUND** :
+In the preseason before 2018, many investors with deep pockets from traditional sports  such as the Houston Rockets, Golden State Warriors have bought entire team organizations.
 Before 2018, Some investors (Mark Cuban) expressed hesitation to enter the scene due to the volatility of the sport.
 In the past, underperforming teams could lose their spot in the league and the investor would lose their entire investment.
 This rule was dropped in 2018 when Riot Games allowed franchising.
 This makes e-sports investments less risky and attracts more investors.